SOME STORIES

 After observing Basile in movement and testing his balance, the observation was simple:

-Poor distribution of his power
+Poor distribution of force

 Trick